Satchel Paige

 [edit] Famous Feats

 - Satchel Paige pitched 3 shutout innings for the Kansas City Athletics at the age of 59 on September 25, 1965.
 This made him the oldest player ever to participate in a major league game.
-Only five other players have played after the age of 50: Minnie Minoso, Nick Altrock, Jim O'Rourke, Charley O'Leary and Jack Quinn.
+He is along with Minnie Minoso and Nick Altrock one of only three players to appear in five different decades.
+Only six other players have played after the age of 50: Minnie Minoso, Nick Altrock, Jim O'Rourke, Charley O'Leary, String Bean Williams and Jack Quinn.
 He gave up one hit, a double to Carl Yastrzemski, and notched one strikeout - opposing hurler Bill Monbouquette.

 - Paige is the all-time Puerto Rican Winter League record-holder for wins (19) and strikeouts (208) in a year.